KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/loop.hbs.md

 # Loop transform

 This topic tells you about the Application Accelerator `Loop` transform in Tanzu Application Platform (commonly known as TAP).

 The `Loop` transform iterates over elements in a list and applies the provided transform for every element in that list.

-Depending on the "style" used (denoted by the `chain` or `merge` keyword below), the transform either behaves differently:
+Depending on the style you use, denoted by the `chain` or `merge` keyword, the transform behaves differently:

-- When `foreach .. in .. merge {..}` is used, a copy of the `Loop` transform's input is passed to each transform and the outputs from each transform are merged using a set union.
+- When you use `foreach .. in .. merge {..}`, a copy of the input for the `Loop` transform is passed to each transform and the outputs from each transform are merged using a set union.

-- When `foreach .. in .. chain {..}` is used, each transform is executed sequentially, receiving the previous transform's output as its input.
-The first transform is to receive the `Loop` transform's input as its input.
+- When you use `foreach .. in .. chain {..}`, each transform is executed sequentially, receiving the output from the previous transform as its input.
+The first transform is to receive the input from the `Loop` transform as its input.

 ## <a id="syntax-reference"></a>Syntax reference